-If PID is suspected, the doctor will ask about your symptoms, as well as your sexual history, partners, and birth control methods.
+If PID is suspected, you will be asked about your symptoms, as well as your sexual history, partners, and birth control methods.
 A physical and pelvic exam will be done.
 The pelvic exam is key to making the diagnosis.
 Samples from the vagina or cervix may be taken to help diagnose the problem.

 Tests may include:

 The primary treatment for PID is antibiotics.
-Your doctor may prescribe more than one type of antibiotic to treat the problem.
+More than 1 antibiotic may be prescribed to treat the problem.
 Finish the entire dose of each medication, even if your symptoms disappear during treatment.

 You may be hospitalized if the diagnosis is uncertain, you do not improve, or your symptoms are severe.
 In the hospital, antibiotics can be given by IV.
 In certain situations, surgery may be required to remove infected or damaged tissue.

 If you are diagnosed with PID or another STD:

 The Society of Obstetricians and Gynaecologists of Canada

 2010 STD treatment guidelines.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/std/treatment/2010/default.htm.
 Updated December 16, 2010.
 Accessed June 7, 2016.

 Pelvic inflammatory disease (PID)—CDC fact sheet.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/std/pid/STDFact-PID.htm.
 Updated May 23, 2016.
 Accessed June 7, 2016.